 So when you think about the governance of your organization, you can look at your company’s (or in my case the overall Pearl Lemon Group’s) interests.

 A working board of directors ISN’T where I recommend you start but the truth is – for many people it IS a practical place to start and worthy of consideration.
 This is where you can invite some of your staff to sit on an advisory board as well to get their insights and opinions.

 To be honest there probably is some value to this in your personal board of directors.

-The other types of boards of directors are compositions when there is actually no CEO in place and so the managing board of directors decides upon thing – an LLP Law Firm (just watch Suits) is a great example of this.
+The other types of boards of directors are compositions when there is actually no CEO in place and so the managing board of directors decides upon things – an LLP Law Firm (just watch Suits) is a great example of this.

-Interestingly – now that I’ve looked it up – a policy or carver board sounds like what a presidency will have lol – where the board will make decisions which the president (e.g the outgoing Donald Trump) will probably have.
+Interestingly – now that I’ve looked it up – a policy or carver board sounds like what a presidency will have lol – where the board will make decisions that the president (e.g the outgoing Donald Trump) will probably have.

 Although I know many people would dispute that.

 I think it’s worth keeping in mind that in some ways there WILL, even in a personal board of directors – be something of a chairman.

 Typically this refers to the person who is ultimately responsible for directing the energy of all of the people who are on the board – but in this context, I think about it differently.

 This will be the person from whom you get the most regular and compelling advice to help you drive forward.